jeffreyfarber/nuevaweatherforecast/README.md

  3. fetch()

 ### Variables of variables
-Last class we explored the concept of a variable:
+In previous classes we explored the concept of a variable:
 ```
 var myClassName = 'Mobile App Design';
 var myBlock = 4;